fabiocozzolino/Xamarin.iOS.CameraViewController/README.md

 ### Build

-First step is to build [ALCameraViewController](https://github.com/AlexLittlejohn/ALCameraViewController).
-On a mac with regular development tools for iOS development plus Xamarin, just run `make` at the project's directory.
+First step is to build [ALCameraViewController](https://github.com/AlexLittlejohn/ALCameraViewController): On a mac with regular development tools for iOS plus Xamarin development, just run `make` at the project's directory.
 It'll clone [ALCameraViewController](https://github.com/AlexLittlejohn/ALCameraViewController) from github and build the framework.

 Second step is to build on Visual Studio.
 I'm using VS 15.2 (2017).

 If you want to create a NuGet package: build the solution in Release mode and then, at project's directory, execute: `NuGet pack Xamarin.iOS.CameraViewController.csproj -Prop Configuration=Release`.